Zarko36/Training-Neural-Network-on-MNIST-dataset/README.md

 Understanding and tuning these hyperparameters is crucial for training effective neural networks.
 Different types of problems may require different configurations for optimal performance.

 # Neural Network Training on the MNIST Dataset

+## Overview
+In this exercise, we start with a neural network model that is initially configured to perform suboptimally on the MNIST digit classification task.
+This setup serves as a practical exercise in understanding and optimizing neural network hyperparameters for image recognition and machine learning.

+## Data Preparation
+The MNIST dataset, consisting of grayscale images of handwritten digits (0-9), is loaded and split into training and test sets.
+Each image, originally in a 28x28 pixel format, is normalized to ensure pixel values are in the range [0, 1].
+This normalization is crucial for consistent input value scales, aiding in the training process.

+## Initial Neural Network Architecture
+* The initial model is a sequential feedforward neural network with two hidden layers.
+* Input Layer: A flattening layer that transforms each 28x28 image into a 1D array of 784 features.
+* Hidden Layers: Two dense layers, but with configurations that are not optimal for learning the complex patterns in the data effectively.
+* Output Layer: A final dense layer designed for multi-class classification but may not be optimized for best performance.
+## Training Process
+* The model is compiled with an optimizer and loss function, but the initial settings might not be ideal for this specific task.
+* Training is conducted over several epochs, and the model's performance on the test set is evaluated at the end of each epoch.
+However, the initial training might not yield high accuracy due to suboptimal hyperparameter settings.